Arthur Kay (musician)

-Arthur Kay, née Kautzenbach (16 January 1882 in Grottkau/Grodków (Silesia), Germany; † 19 December, 1969 in Los Angeles (CA), United States) was a German-American conductor, composer, arranger, and cellist.
+Arthur Kay, né Kautzenbach (16 January 1882 in Grottkau/Grodków (Silesia), Germany; † 19 December, 1969 in Los Angeles (CA), United States) was a German-American conductor, composer, arranger, and cellist.
 Educated in Silesia and Berlin, he emigrated to the United States in 1907, where, after a few seasons as cellist of the Boston Symphony Orchestra and conductor of the Boston Pops Orchestra, he embarked on a career as conductor, composer, and arranger in operetta, silent film, and talkies, first primarily on the East Coast and from 1918 on the West Coast.

 Biography

 Family and education

 Arthur Kautzenbach came from a Catholic family in Silesia in which there had already been musicians in earlier generations.
 He was the first of eight children of the cartwright and musician Ferdinand Kautzenbach (1856–1942) and his wife Bertha Kautzenbach, née Großmann (1861–1923).
 Kautzenbach's main instrument was the cello, but he learned other instruments during his training in his father's apprentice orchestras in Grottkau, Frankenstein, and Reichenbach im Eulengebirge.
 His sisters learned piano, his brothers string instruments.
 His sister Maria Kautzenbach, married Folgmann (1884–1915), and his brothers Wilhelm Kautzenbach, later William Kautzenbach or Temas Kay (1887–1964), and Georg (George) Kautzenbach (1895–1990) also became professional musicians.

 From 1900 to 1907, Arthur Kautzenbach studied cello at the Königliche akademische Hochschule für Musik in Berlin with Robert Hausmann, interrupted in 1905–1906 by one year of voluntary service (Einjährigen-Freiwilligendienst).
 Financial support for his studies and shortened military service came from a scholarship from the Carl Haase Foundation and from the musician and patron Martin Lesser (c.
 1857–1919).
 During this time Kautzenbach already gave his first public concerts and probably also played in orchestras in Berlin and Hamburg.